lufemaho/py32-zig-blinky/README.md

 For debugging you need to know how to use gdb.

 # Usage
-The following instructions assume zig, pyOCD, and arm-none-eabi-gdb are installed in a directory that is added to the PATH variable of your current environment.
+The following instructions assume zig, pyOCD, and arm-none-eabi-gdb can be found in your current environment.
 Otherwise you may enter the full path to the executables.
 The following steps are necessary to compile and run the program.